docker-archive/docker-ce/components/cli/docs/reference/commandline/cli.md

 ### Experimental features

+Experimental features provide early access to future product functionality.
+These features are intended only for testing and feedback as they may change between releases without warning or can be removed entirely from a future release.

+> Experimental features must not be used in production environments.
+{: .warning }

 To enable experimental features, edit the `config.json` file and set `experimental` to `enabled`.
 The example below enables experimental features in a `config.json` file that already enables a debug feature.